OpenMux/openmux-server/README.md

 scripts/install_xtermjs.py --static-dir /var/lib/openmux/static
 ```

-The script verifies that `xterm.js`, `xterm.css`, and the fit addon are present before exiting so browsers never rely on CDN fetches at runtime.
+The script fetches the latest `xterm.js`, `xterm.css`, and fit addon builds and verifies they exist locally before exiting, so browsers never rely on CDN fetches at runtime.

 ## Features